Mary Sackville: Death, funeral and legacy

 In 1645 she died, just as she was about to be relieved of her duties, and, as a reward for her ‘godly and conscientious care and pains,’ received a public funeral in Westminster Abbey.

 Private life

-Her daughter, Mary, died young, 30 Oct.
-1632.
+Her daughter, Mary, died young, on 30 October 1632.
 Her son Richard became the fifth earl.
-Another son Edward, was wounded at Newbury on, 20 Sept.
-1643.
-He married Bridget, baroness Norreys, daughter of Edward Wray, and soon after he was taken prisoner by parliamentary soldiers at Kidlington, and killed at Chawley in the parish of Cumnor, near Oxford on 11 April 1646.
+Another son, Edward, was wounded at Newbury on 20 September 1643.
+He married Bridget, baroness Norreys, daughter of Edward Wray, and soon after he was taken prisoner by parliamentary soldiers at Kidlington, and killed at Chawley in the parish of Cumnor, near Oxford, on 11 April 1646.